What Is Instant Dry Rice?

-The category has existed for decades (Minute Rice in the US), but has been dominated by freeze-dried imports.
-Domestic production in India using a multi-stage cook and dry process now offers comparable quality at significantly lower cost.
+The instant rice category has existed for decades (Minute Rice in the US), but in India it has been dominated by freeze-dried imports.
+Domestic production using a multi-stage cook and dry process now offers comparable quality at a fraction of the cost.

 - Convenience: QSR chains, airlines, railways, and institutional kitchens need speed without sacrificing rice quality.